 Payments to land occupiers are made only after all practices are installed and certified complete by the technical representative.
 Partial payment may be considered for projects that are phased or in cases where weather or unanticipated circumstances force postponement of completing the project.
-The procedures for issuing payment are as follows:

-- The land occupier incurs all expenses for project implementation and submits receipts or invoices to the organization.
+- Payments must be made to the party that the contract is with.
+If so desired, and if recommended by the LGU attorney, a joint payment may be made to the land occupier and contractor.
+The procedures for issuing payment are as follows: The land occupier incurs all expenses for project implementation and submits receipts or invoices to the organization.
 The land occupier certifies, by signing the Voucher Form, that the submitted materials are accurate and a true summation of actual costs of practice construction.
-Receipts or invoices should include the following information: - a. the name of the vendor; - b. the materials, labor, or equipment used to establish the practice; - c. the component unit costs (e.g., hours, feet, cubic yards, etc.); and - d. date the work was performed.
+Receipts or invoices must include the following information: - a. the name of the vendor; - b. the materials, labor, or equipment used to establish the practice; - c. the component unit costs (e.g., hours, feet, cubic yards, etc.); and - d. date the work was performed.